Avoiding isolation while grieving

 Psychotherapy, antidepressants and constant communication with other loved ones may help ease the burden of loss.
 Trying a new hobby can also offer a person a new outlet as well.
 The news provider also suggests that technology could have a positive impact.

 Staying isolated as one ages can contribute to depression and even put a person at higher risk for at-home injuries.
-Installing a personal emergency response system can ensure a senior’s safety and independence, and also allow them to communicate with family members.
+Installing a medical life alert system can ensure a senior’s safety and independence, and also allow them to communicate with family members.